spike322/security-door-server/README.md

 In dumpDB folder you will find a dump.tar file in which is contained the database backup.

-In oorder to restore it with data, first extract dump.tar, and then run this command
+In order to restore it with data, first extract dump.tar, and then run this command

     pg_restore -h localhost -d see4me dump.tar -U root